dy/piezo/docs/r&d.md

     + ivanov lang
     + npm is free
     + kirtan.i, mono.i, sobel.i, viznut.i, predestined-fate.i

+  * shruti, sruti
+    + that which is heard
+    + reference to vedas
+    + sruti-lang
+    + cryptic
+    + factually floatbeats are what sruti-box is doing
+    + sruti.box for collection of floatbeats

 ### [x] Compiler: Should it compile to wat or to wasm? → wat for now